I trained as a classical clarinettist at the Leeds College of Music

 at the World Congress in Croatia (2018).
 You can download scores from this website, I will be adding more resources to the website as I adapt files to a downloadable format.

-Currently I am completing a Masters by Research, investigating the intersection between a composer and a performer.
+I recently completed a Masters by Research, investigating the 'shared imaginings' of a composer and performer.
 This includes discussions of notational prescription, culture, and the expectations placed upon the performer, with a focus on French classical saxophone.